Super Gem Fighter Mini Mix: Gameplay

 There are four buttons: Punch, Kick, Special, and Taunt.
-The Special button performs a chargeable move that cannot be blocked and upon impact drops gems in the opponent's possession for added humor.
+The Special button performs a humorous move that cannot be blocked and upon impact drops gems in the opponent's possession.
 More gems will be dropped depending on how much the Special attack is charged.
 Holding Down, Forward or no direction at all when using the Special button will cause a specific gem color to drop from the enemy.
 Holding Back along with the Special button allows for a defense that is specific against the unblockable Special attacks.
 Other kinds of attacks do no damage when blocked, and unlike most 2D fighting games, this includes special moves and Mighty Combos.

 Gem Fighter also features "Flash Combos", or "Costume Combos" (inspired by the Plasma Combo system derived from Star Gladiator), where the player can perform a combo by pressing the Kick or Punch button after striking their opponent with the Punch button for a total of four hits.
 Flash Combos are usually just for fun, and will cause a character to change into various costumes during the sequence (except for Ryu, who uses accessories for two of his Flash/Costume Combos), and perform a powerful, and humorous attack in the end - this final hit is usually the hardest in the sequence to connect with.
 These costumes range from uniforms (such as traffic cops or schoolgirls), to swimsuits, and even cosplays of other Capcom characters.
 For example, Chun-Li may turn into her version of Jill from Resident Evil, while Felicia may turn into her version of Mega Man, or other Darkstalkers characters not playable in the game.

 The commands are also very easy compared to the Street Fighter series, thanks to the Special button.
 By doing a motion (for example: qcf or hcf) and pressing the Special Button, this will make a fighter perform their Mighty Combo.
 The PlayStation and Sega Saturn versions of the game add in the Character Edit and Running Battle modes.

 In the WonderSwan port, due to the monochrome screen, Gems are distinguished by shape rather than color.
 There are also no items and no in-game dialogue.
 This port adds in "Point Battle", where the results are evaluated by points, and "Card Fighter", in which fights using cards of normal and special moves are included.

 In the Street Fighter Alpha Anthology version of the game, there is a hidden mode, called Random Survival, which has a system similar to Running Battle, where the player has to fight against all 12 characters with two health gauges, and a hidden battle mode, in which characters can be randomly selected from preset characters and played endlessly.